sandsiv/model-hub/README.md

 #### 1. Prepare your model folder

 Place the model folders in the `models` directory of your project.
+>If you don't have model files locally and they are part of some Python library, you can skip this step

 #### 2. Create a `requirements.txt` file